Multislice: Theory

 The form of multislice algorithm presented here has been adapted from Peng, Dudarev and Whelan 2003.
-The multislice algorithm is an approach to solving the Schrödinger wave equation:
+The multislice algorithm is an approach to solving the Schrödinger equation:

 In 1957, Cowley and Moodie showed that the Schrödinger equation can be solved analytically to evaluate the amplitudes of diffracted beams.
 Subsequently, the effects of dynamical diffraction can be calculated and the resulting simulated image will exhibit good similarities with the actual image taken from a microscope under dynamical conditions.
 Furthermore, the multislice algorithm does not make any assumption about the periodicity of the structure and can thus be used to simulate HREM images of aperiodic systems as well.

-The following section will include a mathematical formulation of the Multislice algorithm.
+The following section will include a mathematical formulation of the multislice algorithm.
 The Schrödinger equation can also be represented in the form of incident and scattered wave as:

 where $G(\mathbf{r,r'})$ is the Green's function that represents the amplitude of the electron wave function at a point $\mathbf{r}$ due to a source at point $\mathbf{r'}$.